 “That’s true,” his mother replied.
 “Sad, but true.
 It’s too bad you don’t have a brother to take over the business, so you could enjoy your leisure.”

-Given his mood, Robert was tempted to point out that that failure could be laid at her and his late father’s feet; but rejecting the idea even as it arose, he adopted a placating tone.
+Given his mood Robert was tempted to point out that that failure could be laid at her and his late father’s feet; but rejecting the idea even as it arose, he adopted a placating tone.

 “I appreciate your sympathy.
 But I will do what I can to groom one of the men from the business to do the job, and perhaps some day I can enjoy the leisure you suggest.”
 Just so long, he thought, as that moment was as far off as he could manage to put it.

-By now the carriage had turned onto the river road, and as they passed one ostentatious pile after another, his companions’ attention turned to comparisons of their situation and appearance with their own establishment, which Sir Robert might have been happy to note invariably ended with declarations of the superiority of his choice of accommodations.
+By now the carriage had turned onto the river road, and as they passed one ostentatious pile after another his companions’ attention turned to comparisons of their situation and appearance with their own establishment, which Robert might have been happy to note invariably ended with the stated superiority of his choice of accommodations.
 However, he had already turned his attention to the natural beauty of the riverbank, and the river coursing in the other direction.
 It was an unusually balmy day for late November, and a slight haze in the air and the leaves scattered along the shore made the scene even more pastoral and colorful than usual.
 A skiff passed by, a man sitting at its tiller and another mid-keel, each with a fishing line.
-Sir Robert had never fished, but it seemed a lovely way to pass the time, just floating down the river, quietly enjoying the early afternoon sun, with not a care in the world.
-No mines or businesses to run, no women to cart from one shop to another, and no need to impress anyone else with one’s clothes or manners.
-He sighed a great sigh, for even in his dream he knew that those in the skiff would probably feel even more envious of him than he was of them.
+Robert had never fished, but it seemed a lovely way to pass the time, just floating down the river, quietly enjoying the early afternoon sun, with not a care in the world.
+No mines or businesses to run, no women to cart from one shop to another, and no need to impress anyone with one’s clothes or manners.
+He sighed a great sigh, for even in his dream he knew that those in the skiff would probably feel more envious of him than he was of them.